 Santiago, Chile Travel Guide: Efficient Itineraries, Neighborhoods + Day Trips

-Since I’ll be based in Santiago for a bit, I’m building a series for no-car, active travel—with one-bag carry-on packing and ready itineraries you can just plug and play.
+Since I’m based in Santiago for a while, I’ve put together this guide for no-car, active travel — with one-bag carry-on packing and ready itineraries you can plug and play.

 Decide your base neighborhood